nielsbasjes/pig-demo-project/README.md

 ====
 This is (in terms of the actual application) a "Hello world" project.
 It does nothing useful.

-This project intends to show a possible way of making PIG based project more managable by managing them with Maven.
+This project intends to show a possible way of making PIG based project more manageable by managing them with Maven.

 So this project shows/provides: